 Disclosure of sensitive information through careless disposal or re-use of equipment presents a risk to the State of Nebraska.
 Formal procedures must be established to minimize this risk.
-Storage devices such as hard disk drives, paper or other storage media (e.g. tape, diskette, CDs, DVDs, USB drives, cell phones, digital copiers with data storage capabilities) regardless of physical form or format containing sensitive information (Refer to Section 6 Asset Classification) must be physically destroyed or securely overwritten when the data contained on the device is no longer required under the provisions of the Records Management Act.
+Storage devices such as hard disk drives, paper or other storage media (e.g. tape, diskette, CDs, DVDs, USB drives, cell phones, memory sticks, digital copiers/printers/scanners with data storage capabilities) regardless of physical form or format containing sensitive information (Refer to Section 6 Asset Classification) must be physically destroyed or securely overwritten when the data contained on the device is no longer required under the provisions of the Records Management Act.